-Your business is likely to have obligations under the National Environmental Protection (Used Packaging Materials) Measure 2011 (NEPM) if:
+Your business is likely to have obligations under the National Environment Protection (Used Packaging Materials) Measure 2011 (NEPM) if:

 • you meet the requirements to be classed as a brand owner

-• you have a turnover of more than $5 million annually
+• you have an annual turnover of more than $5 million

 • you are in a supply chain that uses packaging or packaged products.

-This page is designed to help you work out whether the NEPM applies to your business and, if so, what your obligations are.
+This page is designed to help you work out whether the NEPM applies to your business and what your obligations are.

 How to meet your obligations as a liable brand owner